350VT Fundraising Director & Staff Collective Member

 Commitment to deeply collaborative, non-hierarchical work, and to the ongoing, intentional process of continuing to develop systems for shared leadership and accountability

-Willing to balance a strong focus on the fundraising role with a strong focus on being a supportive, integrated part of a small, very collaborative team
+Willing to balance a strong focus on the fundraising role while also being dedicated to being a part of a small, supportive & highly collaborative team.

 Skills & experience